Kogarah

 Kogarah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Kogarah's population is estimated at around 18,701 as of Nov 2025.
-This reflects an increase of 2,285 people (13.9%) since the 2021 Census, which reported a population of 16,416 people.
-The change is inferred from the resident population of 18,518 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 530 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,192 persons per square kilometer, placing Kogarah in the top 10% of national locations assessed by AreaSearch.
-The area's 13.9% growth since the 2021 census exceeded both the SA4 region (7.5%) and the state level, marking it as a growth leader in the region.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Kogarah is estimated at around 18,731, reflecting an increase of 2,315 people since the 2021 Census.
+The resident population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 550 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,204 persons per square kilometer, placing Kogarah in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 14.1% since the 2021 census exceeded both the SA4 region (7.6%) and the SA3 area.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods in Kogarah.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population